wp-plugins/rublon/readme.txt

 The Rublon mobile app holds your digital identity with your private encryption key, which never leaves your phone.
 With any action requiring the mobile app, such as confirming your identity, the Rublon app generates an unique encrypted digital signature.
 Gaining access to an email account without two-factor authentication is easier than stealing your private key from your phone and reusing it.

-= What if I use the Rublon mobile app and I lose my phone? = Simply deactivate your phone using the "Lost phone" feature on the Help Page at Rublon.com.
+= What if I use the Rublon mobile app and I lose my phone? = Simply deactivate your phone on [lost.rublon.com](http://lost.rublon.com).
 Once deactivated, recover your account by installing the Rublon mobile app on a new phone.

 = How much does Rublon cost? =
-Rublon for WordPress is free and always will be.
-Our paid Business Plan offers premium features.
+Rublon for WordPress gives you access to the free Rublon Personal Edition, which lets you protect up to 1 account.
+For more accounts and features, please upgrade to the Rublon Business Edition by contacting <sales@rublon.com>.

 == Screenshots ==